Joibel/votingapp/README.md

 $ docker-compose up
 ```

-This deploys the VotingApp using the worker's .NET version by default.
+This deploys the latest version of the VotingApp using the worker's .NET version by default.

 The *LANGUAGE* environment variable needs to be set to *java* to deploy the VotingApp with the Java version of the worker: